-Bear in mind that many times, different games will use some of these rules, but possibly not all.
+Remember that different games will often use some of these rules, but possibly not all.
 It’s why we write Blackjack game reviews, so you know what’s what.

 The number of decks played is important

-Perhaps this is one of the biggest variation to the odds of you winning, if not how you play.
+Perhaps this is one of the biggest blackjack variants to the odds of you winning, if not how you play.

 Why playing online beats playing offline

-However, single deck online blackjack isn’t as rare.
-Reason being, there’s no human having to shuffle the cards after each go, and sweating over the odds.
+However, single-deck online blackjack isn’t as rare.
+The reason is no human has to shuffle the cards after each go and sweating over the odds.

 It’s all done automatically and generated randomly, so the rules will be the same as either the American or European Blackjack rules.

-What is ‘house advantage’?
-If a game was 100% house advantage, the house would win 100% of the time.
+What is ‘house edge’?
+If a game was 100% house edge, the house would win 100% of the time.
 Here the house wins only 0.17% of the time, meaning you have the advantage.

 What about Super Fun 21 or Pontoon?